arc360alt/ArkRinthTesting/README.md

 - > Fedora works fine whith the included RPM
 - > All other distros do not work, the Appimage is broken, we are currently investigating a way to fix it.
 - > Flatpaks are not included just yet

+#### This is a fork of MiguRinth, Which is also a fork of Modrinth.